2019 KBF TRAIL Series Schedule

 - Are Sponsor BONUS BUCKS awarded at each KBF TRAIL Series Tournament, too?

-- Yes, for every TRAIL Seres Tournament and Championship, KBF Sponsors will award both cash and product prizes to BONUS BUCKS participants who place at or near the top in competition.
-Details will be posted here as they become available.
+- Yes, for every TRAIL Seres Tournament and Championship, KBF Sponsors will award cash or Gift Cards to BONUS BUCKS participants who place at the top in competition.

-- How does a KBF Competitor Member qualify for a KBF TRAIL Series Regional Championship?
+- How does a KBF Competitor Member qualify for a KBF TRAIL Series Regional Final?

 - KBF Members can qualify in three ways: